-Last Updated on June 4, 2020 by Stacy Sampson, DO
+Last Updated on July 29, 2021 by Stacy Sampson, DO

-Scabies STD Brief
+Scabies STI/STD Brief

 This information is by no means all-encompassing and The STI Project encourages using these briefs as primers and then further delving into the resources section when subsequent questions arise.